Nobody bothered to tell me that dynamite is explosive. And when I found out, it was already too late.

 We shook hands on it, which meant that we were forever bonded.

-When we reached the underwater headquarters of the Council of Underwater Creatures and People that Eat Lemons (or COUCAPTEL for short), there was an emergency.
+Everyone was in a state of panic when we reached the underwater headquarters of the Council of Underwater Creatures and People that Eat Lemons (or COUCAPTEL for short).
 The mafia had just announced that Chester would be running for President of Kansas.

 “He’ll never win,” said one of the council members.
 “He’s running against Betty White.
 There’s no way he’ll get enough votes.”